Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

 ### Dynamically Generated Scenes
 You might find yourself in a scenario where you just need to dynamically generate a scene.
 A common use for dynamically generated scenes is when you need to dynamically generate collision geometry that you wish to only create on the server-host side.
 For this scenario you most likely would only want the server to have this scene loaded, but you might run into issues when synchronizing clients.
 For single player games, you can just create a new scene at runtime, dynamically generate the collision geometry, add the collision geometry to the newly created scene, and everything works out.
 With Netcode for GameObjects there are two extra steps you need to take to assure you don't run into any issues:
 - Create an empty scene for each scene you plan on dynamically generating and add them to the "Scenes in Build" list found within the "Build Settings".
-  - For this example we would only need one (i.e. we might call the scene "WorldCollisionGeometry")
+  - For this example we would only need one (that is, we might call the scene "WorldCollisionGeometry")
 - Have the server-host register for `NetworkManager.SceneManager.VerifySceneBeforeLoading` handler and return false when one of the blank scene names is being validated as a valid scene for a client to load.
   - For this example we would return false any time `VerifySceneBeforeLoading` was invoked with the scene name "WorldCollisionGeometry".